TrotoTrackApp/TrotoTrack--MachineLearning/README.md

 ## Model Architecture <a name="model-architecture"></a>

-Our model is a Convolutional Neural Network (CNN) designed for image classification.
-The architecture of the model is as follows:
+Our model is built on top of a pre-trained Convolutional Neural Network (CNN), specifically the InceptionV3 architecture, which is pre-trained on the ImageNet dataset.
+We have used the pre-trained layers for feature extraction and added custom layers for our specific classification task.
+- **Pre-trained Base Model:** InceptionV3 (excluding the top layers), initialized with weights from ImageNet.

-- **Input Layer:** Accepts 224x224 RGB images.
+- **Input Layer:** Accepts 299x299 RGB images.
-- **Conv Layer 1:** 32 filters of size 3x3, ReLU activation, followed by MaxPooling with pool size 2x2.
-- **Conv Layer 2:** 64 filters of size 3x3, ReLU activation, followed by MaxPooling with pool size 2x2.
+- **Pre-Trained Layer:** All layers from the InceptionV3 base model (up to the last convolutional block).
-- **Conv Layer 3:** 128 filters of size 3x3, ReLU activation, followed by MaxPooling with pool size 2x2.
+- **Conv Layer:** 16 filters of size 3x3, ReLU activation, followed by MaxPooling with pool size 2x2.
 - **Flatten Layer:** Flattens the 3D output to 1D.
-- **Fully Connected Layer 1:** 128 neurons, ReLU activation.
+- **Fully Connected Layer:** 32 neurons, ReLU activation.
-- **Dropout Layer:** Dropout rate of 0.5 to prevent overfitting.
+- **Dropout Layer:** Dropout rate of 0.1 to prevent overfitting.
-- **Fully Connected Layer 2:** 64 neurons, ReLU activation.
 - **Output Layer:** Softmax activation with 3 units.

 ### Hyperparameters

 - **Learning Rate:** 0.001
-- **Batch Size:** 32
+- **Batch Size:** 128
 - **Epochs:** 100
 - **Optimizer:** Adam